ebi-gene-expression-group/atlas-release-notes/HowToGetNumbersAndSections.md

 bash sc_helper/bin/start_new_release_notes.sh
 ```

-This will guess YEAR-MONTH-DAY based on the current date, and increment from the last release derived from previous release notes.
-But you can supply these respective parameters as arguments.
+This will guess YEAR-MONTH-DAY based on the current date, and increment the release number from the last release derived from previous release notes.
+But you can supply these respective parameters as arguments or environment variables (see `start_new_release_notes.sh -h`).

 You must set ATLAS_SC_EXPERIMENTS correctly and have access to `jq`.